-Kickstarter have stated that projects without a video are 30% likely to be funded, while there is a 66% higher chance of being funded if you do have a video.
+Kickstarter has stated that projects without a video are 30% likely to be funded, while there is a 66% higher chance of being funded if you do have a video.

 Make your product and yourself a commercial.
 People back projects on Kickstarter because they want to know the person behind the project, their personality, their story, and how the project was inspired.
 Every person that donates money is someone who believes in you.

 People back projects on Kickstarter to be involved in the process but also to get something cool out of the deal.
 It’s not a charity.
 Offer cool rewards to entice your audience, but ensure you price your rewards correctly.
 Figure out the profit margins ahead of time so that you don’t lose money later.
 Kickstarter states that the most popular pledge amount on the site is $25, so, understandably, most people want to have a $25 reward to appeal to the masses.

 With that said, don’t try to squeeze yourself into this box if it doesn’t fit your project.
 If your main product is worth $300, then that’s probably the primary reward people will go for.
 My print was $45, so $45 was the primary reward people went for.